mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 to gray matter regions of visual cortex, as well as whether the spatial separation and symmetry of activations were linked to distinct quarter-field stimulation patterns, as expected by the retinotopic organization of visual cortex (Engel et al., 1997; Wandell et al., 2007; Warnking et al., 2002).
-On top, we also evaluated the individual contrasts for the ULLR and URLL stimulation blocks to assess the spatial overlap of their activation patterns as an alternative measure of functional specificity (since the differential contrasts cannot overlap by design).
+Furthermore, we evaluated the individual contrasts for the ULLR and URLL stimulation blocks to assess the spatial overlap of their activation patterns as an alternative measure of functional specificity (since the differential contrasts cannot overlap by design).